nens/parramatta-dashboard/README.md

 Ansible requires:

 - the file `deploy/hosts` which can be created from `deploy.hosts.example` by filling out the server names.
 But it is best is to ask a collegue for this file.
+- the file `deploy/production_hosts` which can be created from `deploy/production_hosts.example` by filling out the server names.
+But it is best is to ask a collegue for this file.
 - the file `deploy/group_vars/all` which can be created from `deploy/group_vars/all.example` by filling each line with the correct value.
 But best is to ask a collegue for this file.

 Ansible requires you to set a public ssh key on the remote server.
 Run the following command to send your public key to the server: